IC Speaks12 Mins Read

 A former investment banker turned entrepreneur, Kelvin was previously in J.P.
 Morgan covering clients in North and Southeast Asia and has raised over US$20billion for clients to date.

 Prior to J.P.
-Morgan, he was with Standard Chartered working on leveraged and acquisition finance, balance sheet & capital structure optimisation, and other alternative structured capital raising solutions such as the securitisation of receivables and the provision of sale and leaseback structures.
+Morgan, he was with Standard Chartered working on leveraged and acquisition finance, balance sheet & capital structure optimization, and other alternative structured capital raising solutions such as the securitization of receivables and the provision of sale and leaseback structures.

 For you, what were your key highlights of the year 2019?
 Everyone has been talking about the Trade War and its implications on the financial world, but are there other market undercurrents that missed the spotlight and which investors need to be aware of?

-While the trade war and other political events have unfortunately impacted numerous economies, the focus of many large conglomerates has shifted their attention to Southeast Asia, much to our benefit.
+While the trade war and other political events have unfortunately impacted numerous economies, the focus of many large conglomerates have shifted their attention to Southeast Asia, much to our benefit.

 Securities that are issued by companies not listed on the stock exchange are termed unlisted securities, which can be further divided into two categories of deals: in a primary deal, investors are purchasing shares directly from the issuing company, on the other hand, in a secondary deal, investors are purchasing shares from other sources, typically the employees, former employees, or investors.
 From our vantage point, the secondary deal market has been growing steadily, parallel to that of unlisted securities in general.